Fairness in Women's Sports Act: Mental health and wellness of Transgender athletes

+One study performed a meta-analysis of 12 other papers, finding that transgender athletes experienced social prejudice and disparity in sports participation, which led to mental health issues and increased suicide rates.
+7152 (33%) of the 21,565 study participants experienced prejudice when it came to playing sports and receiving medical treatment; this is a rate of 0.61 (95% confidence interval [CI]: 0.35, 0.81).
+However, 0.39 (95% CI: 0.19, 0.65) of the athletes were transgender and reported feeling accepted and supported by their teams.
+These findings showed notable distinctions in the treatment of transgender athletes in medical facilities and throughout their participation in sports.

 Criticism

 Political criticism

 These laws have all been subject to intense review and criticism.
 In response to Governor DeSantis signing the Florida bill into law, the Human Rights Campaign (HRC) filed a lawsuit on the basis of sex discrimination.
-The HRC claims this law is in violation of Title IX because public schools receive federal funding.
-The HRC also asserts this law is in violation of the Equal Protection Clause and Due Process Clause of the Fourteenth Amendment.
+The HRC had claimed that the law was in violation of Title IX because public schools receive federal funding.
+The HRC also asserted that the law was in violation of the Equal Protection Clause and Due Process Clause of the Fourteenth Amendment.

 The National Collegiate Athletic Association (NCAA) also issued a statement after the Florida act became law saying they would only hold events in states "free of discrimination".
-Currently, the NCAA requires all transgender athletes to provide documentation of testosterone levels, as determined by their specific sport, four weeks before they are eligible to qualify for championships.
+As of 2022, the NCAA requires all transgender athletes to provide documentation of testosterone levels, as determined by their specific sport, four weeks before they are eligible to qualify for championships.

 As a broad response to various "Fairness In Women's Sports" acts in different states, President Joe Biden issued an executive order to combat discrimination on the basis of sexual orientation and gender identity.
 The order reads, "Children should be able to learn without worrying about whether they will be denied access to the restroom, the locker room, or school sports."

 The Athlete Ally and Women's Sports Foundation compiled a list of around 200 female athletes as signatories for a Lambda Legal brief urging the Ninth Circuit of Appeals Court to affirm the injunction against the Idaho bill.
 Famous athletes Billie Jean King, Megan Rapinoe, and Candace Parker were among the signatories.